Compare any two graphics cards:

 Intro

-The GeForce GTX 295 uses a 55 nm design. nVidia has set the core frequency at 576 MHz.
-The GDDR3 memory runs at a speed of 999 MHz on this specific card.
+The GeForce GTX 295 makes use of a 55 nm design. nVidia has set the core speed at 576 MHz.
+The GDDR3 RAM is set to run at a frequency of 999 MHz on this specific card.
 It features 240 SPUs as well as 80 TAUs and 28 Rasterization Operator Units.

 Display Graphs